 We have developed an interactive web site Maps Online for public access which lets citizens and businesses use GIS tools to explore, answer questions and make maps on the Internet.
 We also support and coordinate the development of GIS computer applications in county agencies and work with almost 150 federal, state, regional and local government agencies and non-profit organizations to promote the growth of GIS and its use to benefit citizens in our area.

-Our office also offers a number of digital data products for sale, including aerial photography, contour data and numerous other GIS themes.
+Our office also offers a number of digital data products for free download, including aerial photography, contour data and numerous other GIS themes.

 Lake County started a mapping program in 1941.
 The newly created Map Department was responsible for providing tax parcel and tax district maps and for the maintenance of a systematic series of card files with property ownership records for use by county departments and the public.
 In 1981 the Map Department became a division of what is now the Department of Information Technology and was renamed the Map Division.
 An interdepartmental study group was then formed to explore the benefits and implementation of a countywide GIS.
 A vision of a multi-application, multi-agency, broadly based program that would support many county projects and operations was developed.
 The Map Division was renamed to the GIS/Mapping Division with the assignment of implementing this new vision.